brettwooldridge/HikariCP/README.md

 </p>

 One *Connection Cycle* is defined as single ``DataSource.getConnection()``/``Connection.close()``.
 One *Statement Cycle* is defined as single ``Connection.prepareStatement()``/``Statement.close()``.

-Benchmarks written using the excellent [JMH microbenchmark framework](http://openjdk.java.net/projects/code-tools/jmh/) developed by the Oracle JVM performance team.
-You can checkout the [HikariCP benchmark project for details](https://github.com/brettwooldridge/HikariCP-benchmark) and review/run the benchmarks yourself.

 #### What's wrong with other pools?